amsify42/jquery.amsify.form/README.md

 This option also do the same thing, except it check the value of other and compare with the value we pass in third section of this validation.
 **alongwith:{otherFieldName}:{value}**

-#### This will validate the field based on the value of other field is not
+#### This will validate the field based on the value of other field is not and this validation do the opposite of alongwith validation.
 **apartfrom:{otherFieldName}**
 **apartfrom:{otherFieldName}:{value}**

-#### This will check for file extension we add with rule
+#### This will check for file extension we pass with rule
 **fileformat:jpg,png**

 #### This will check emails with domain names and restrict based on names
 **emaildomain:yahoo,gmail**

-#### This validation will call post method ajax request to the url we put just after colon and validate if data['status'] is success
+#### This validation will call post method ajax request to the url we put just after colon and validate if data['status'] is success from ajax response.
+You can either pass absolute or relative url.
+Make sure to put proper protocol if you are passing absolute url.
 **ajax:{ajaxMethod}**